lvl99/blockpress/README.md

 By Matt Scheurich <matt@lvl99.com>

-*Previously named ACF Page Builder, now renamed to BlockPress since there was already another plugin with that name*
+> *Previously named ACF Page Builder, now renamed to BlockPress since there was already another plugin with the old name*

 This is currently a proof of concept using [ACF](http://www.advancedcustomfields.com) and its flexible content field as a way to layout a page's content beyond using the basic text editor.